emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Firmware:

-Currently the design of firmware of most of devices do not include eco design.
+Currently the design of the firmware of most of devices do not include eco design.
 Firmware must be adapted to receive components from eco conception.
-This applies especially to hardware parts designed to reduce their power consumptions, their bits rates or both, or more; It applies to existing
+This applies especially to the control of hardware parts recently designed to reduce dynamically their power consumptions, their bits rates or both.
+This is covered by works like sustainality and poweff drafts.

+In summary: the work on reporting real time power efficiency is started.
+On the other hand, there are evolutions toward more sustainability which require the reporting of just static information which must be specified.

 Examples: